AlphaFold: Background

 Proteins consist of chains of amino acids which spontaneously fold to form the three dimensional (3-D) structures of the proteins.
-The 3-D structure is crucial to understanding the biological function of the protein.
+The 3-D structure is necessary to understanding the biological function of the protein.

 Protein structures can be determined experimentally through techniques such as X-ray crystallography, cryo-electron microscopy and nuclear magnetic resonance (NMR), which are all expensive and time-consuming.
 Such efforts, using the experimental methods, have identified the structures of about 170,000 proteins over the last 60 years, while there are over 200 million known proteins across all life forms.

 Over the years, researchers have applied numerous computational methods to predict the 3D structures of proteins from their amino acid sequences, accuracy of such methods in best possible scenario is close to experimental techniques (NMR) by the use of homology modeling based on molecular evolution.
 CASP, which was launched in 1994 to challenge the scientific community to produce their best protein structure predictions, found that GDT scores of only about 40 out of 100 can be achieved for the most difficult proteins by 2016.
 AlphaFold started competing in the 2018 CASP using an artificial intelligence (AI) deep learning technique.

 Algorithm

-DeepMind is known to have trained the program on over 170,000 proteins from the Protein Data Bank, a public repository of protein sequences and structures.
+DeepMind is known to have trained the program on over 170,000 protein structures from the Protein Data Bank, a public repository of protein sequences and structures.
 The program uses a form of attention network, a deep learning technique that focuses on having the AI identify parts of a larger problem, then piece it together to obtain the overall solution.
 The overall training was conducted on processing power between 100 and 200 GPUs.

 AlphaFold 1 (2018)

-AlphaFold 1 (2018) was built on work developed by various teams in the 2010s, work that looked at the large databanks of related DNA sequences now available from many different organisms (most without known 3D structures), to try to find changes at different residues (peptides) that appeared to be correlated, even though the residues were not consecutive in the main chain.
+AlphaFold 1 (2018) was built on work developed by various teams in the 2010s, work that looked at the large databases of related protein sequences now available from many different organisms (most without known 3D structures), to try to find changes at different residues (peptides) that appeared to be correlated, even though the residues were not consecutive in the main chain.
 Such correlations suggest that the residues may be close to each other physically, even though not close in the sequence, allowing a contact map to be estimated.
 Building on recent work prior to 2018, AlphaFold 1 extended this by estimating a probability distribution for the distances between residues, effectively transforming the contact map into a distance map.
 It also used more advanced learning methods than previously to develop the inference.
+The code was not made publicly available, except to run on sequences of proteins in the 2018 CASP competition.